MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/cancel-your-subscription.md

 - [Find out what type of billing account you have](../manage-billing-accounts.md#view-my-billing-accounts).
 - If you have a Microsoft Customer Agreement (MCA) billing account type, you must be a Billing account owner or contributor, or a Billing profile owner or contributor to do the tasks in this article.
 For information about Billing account roles and Billing profile roles, see [Understand your Microsoft business billing account](../manage-billing-accounts.md) and [Understand your Microsoft business billing profile](../billing-and-payments/manage-billing-profiles.md).
 - If you have a Microsoft Online Subscription Agreement (MOSA), you must be a Global or Billing admin to do the tasks in this article.
-For more information, see [About admin roles](../../admin/add-users/about-admin-roles).
+For more information, see [About admin roles in the Microsoft 365 admin center](../../admin/add-users/about-admin-roles.md).
 - If you added your own domain name to use with your subscription, you must [remove the domain](../../admin/get-help-with-domains/remove-a-domain.md) before you cancel your subscription.
 - If you have a domain subscription, to prevent any other charges for that subscription, [turn off recurring billing](renew-your-subscription.md).